noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     - companion objects associated with any of T's inherited types
     - companion objects associated with any type argument in T
     - if T is an inner class, the outer objects in whic it is embedded
+- given instance specificity
+  - x is in a closer loexical scope than y
+  - x is in a class/object which is a subclass of the class defining y
+  - type X is a generic instance of type Y
+  - type X is a subtype of Y

 ```scala